Josep Samsó Elías: Priesthood

-It was not long after he graduated that the Bishop of Barcelona Joan Josep Laguarda i Fenollera asked him to serve as his private aide and not long after this in 1909 elevated him into the diaconate.
+Not long after he graduated, the Bishop of Barcelona Joan Josep Laguarda i Fenollera asked him to serve as his private aide and not long after this in 1909 elevated him into the diaconate.
 He received his ordination into the priesthood on 12 March 1910 in the Barcelona Cathedral from his bishop with a dispensation since Samsó had not reached the canonical age requirement for ordination; he celebrated his first Mass in the parish on Calabria Street in Barcelona on 19 March.
 His spiritual director soon interceded with the bishop asking him to relieve Samsó of his duties as his aide upon seeing that Samsó had great potential as a parish priest.
 The bishop did this and appointed him as the assistant priest for Sant Julià d'Argentona on 13 July 1910.
 The pastor there was ageing and so he took over catechism for the parish due to it having been neglected.

 In his parish lived a man who was opposed to religion and this led to his wife attending Mass in secret.
 The man's friends told him that the new priest for the parish - Samsó - was a kind man who was excellent in teaching catechism to children.
 The man therefore decided to allow his wife to send their children to the priest for catechism and she agreed on the condition that she be allowed freedom to attend Mass to which he accepted.
 The woman told Samsó about this to which he said that if she asked the Blessed Mother for her intercession then her husband would be converted to the faith.
 Samsó soon after organized a retreat for the Spiritual Exercises but found that he needed more than the six applicants he had.
 The man learnt of this and told his astonished wife that "if he came to invite me, I would sign up".
 He happened to run into the assistant priest and so asked the priest about the number of applicants.
 The assistant priest admitted there were few and not enough leading to the man recruiting more allowing for 32 in total including himself.